TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-iosenrollment.md

 ## **Recommended steps**

-Load up the user who's having issues in the [Intune Troubleshooting Portal.](data-blade:Microsoft_Intune_DeviceSettings.TroubleshootBlade) The Troubleshooting Portal allows you to easily look up detailed information on a user's enrollment issue.
+The first step in troubleshooting enrollment issues using the [Intune Troubleshooting Portal.](data-blade:Microsoft_Intune_DeviceSettings.TroubleshootBlade)<br>

+The Troubleshooting Portal allows you to easily look up detailed information on a user's enrollment issue.
 It also provides resolutions for many common enrollment failures.
 Review the Troubleshooting Portal documentation [here](https://docs.microsoft.com/intune/help-desk-operators).

 Let's take a look at a couple common iOS enrollment error messages and how to resolve them: